 Where can I get honor cords to wear?

 Usually, the honor society of which you are a member will order and supply the honor cords.
 See your honor society’s advisor for details.
 There may be an additional fee.
 Greensboro College does not supply honor cords for graduates who earn the distinction of cum laude, magna cum laude, or summa cum laude.

 Where can I order my cap and gown and other graduation materials?

 Attend Senior Salute, and you can take care of everything there!
-If you miss Senior Salute, you can order caps and gowns through the Greensboro College Pride Shop.
-There are deadlines for ordering, so be sure to order no later than Feb.
-28. You can order custom graduation invitations from Jostens at 1-800-854-7464 or at www.jostens.com.
+If you miss Senior Salute, you can order your cap and gown through the Greensboro College Pride Shop.
+There are deadlines for ordering, so be sure to order no later than February 28.
+You can order custom graduation announcements from Jostens at 1-800-854-7464 or at www.jostens.com.
 Generic invitations are available at the Greensboro College Pride Shop.